fatfingers23/mac-runelite-native-notifications/README.md

 # Native Mac Notifications
+***This plugin only works on Mac OS***

 This replaces the current RuneLite Notifications with native mac notifications from the notification center.
 Will need to go into RuneLite settings and turn off Notifications.
-If not double will show.
+If not double notifications will show.

 ## Developer notes
 During development notifications will show that they come from Java.
 But should say RuneLite